letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 This is a huge motivator that should not be underestimated.

 Beeminder was the tracking side of my goal, the other side was doing the actual work and changing my eating patterns.
-Without the help of Josh Sabraw of Form and Fitness, I would not have been able to "stay on the yellow brick road".
+Without the help of [Josh Sabraw](https://twitter.com/pdxtraining) of [Form and Function](http://pdxtraining.com).
+I would not have been able to "stay on the yellow brick road".

+The most important things that I learned from Josh was learning the how to do things with proper form.
+There is a world of a difference between doing planks or squats with proper form and not.
+There is really no point in doing this things if you are going to do them incorrectly, because you are just going to hurt yourself or get frustrated, or both.
+Josh excels at teaching proper form and that is a lesson that will be valuable for a lifetime.

 ## Making things Beemind-able